DeMe0/unit1-portfolio/project-worksheet.md

 #### MVP (examples)

-- Pull data using google json api
+- Link all buttons
-- Render data on page
+- Pin nav bar to the top
 - Allow user to choose favorites
 - Save their choices in firebase